cutlas62/ESP32_drone/README.md

 ## Features
-* Read Whoami register from MPU9250 and print via serial terminal
+* Read Accelerometer and Gyroscope from MPU9250 and print via serial terminal
+* Read 14 sequential bytes from MPU9250

 ## Status